Auto Node Feature

 Logging

-Auto nodes create their own logger instance, which allows you to control their output independently from the validator/supervisor logger.
+Auto nodes create their own logger instance, which allows you to control their output independently from the validator and local node loggers.

 Interleaved Output (Default)

-By default, output from the auto node is interleaved with the validator’s output using the same RSpec formatter.
+By default, output from the auto node is interleaved with the validator’s output.
 To distinguish between the validator and auto node output, you can use the prefix option in the auto node’s log configuration:

 # config/simulator/tlc.yaml